Vbahole/hike-ui/README.md

 the default root location listed in there will be `/usr/share/nginx/html`
 we can either dump our code here or edit the root location to point to our code.
-Let's use our default ec2-user home directory to git clone code into after `cd` you should be in `/home/ec2-user` run `sudo git clone https://github.com/Vbahole/hike-ui.git` edit the nginx config (using nano):
+Let's use our default ec2-user home directory to git clone code into after `cd` you should be in `/home/ec2-user` run `sudo git clone https://github.com/Vbahole/hike-ng.git` edit the nginx config (using nano):
 - change `user` from nginx to ec2-user
-- change the root location from `/usr/share/nginx/html` to `/home/ec2-user/hike-ui`
+- change the root location from `/usr/share/nginx/html` to `/home/ec2-user/hike-ng`
-- restart nginx with `sudo nginx -s reload` now (http://hike.vbahole.com/) will take you directly to the index.html page.
-Don't forget to `npm install` within your web code if needed.
+- restart nginx with `sudo nginx -s reload` now (http://hike.vbahole.com/hike-ng/angularmaterial) will take you directly to the index.html page.
+I finally got this to work by building the angular app with `ng build --prod` and then taking the dist folder out to the ec2 instance not an ideal workflow but could be scripted to use scp on an npm build to push the prod content out there

-The restart the nginx service `sudo service nginx restart` Now you can access (http://hike.vbahole.com/hike-ui/)
+Restart the nginx service `sudo service nginx restart` `cd /usr/share/nginx/`
+`sudo nano nginx.conf`
+`cd /etc/nginx/`

+#### Update angular base href
+to something like <base href="/hike-ng/angularmaterial/">

 to get the angular material site out there git clone into the same ecs-user home https://github.com/ajtowf/styling-applications-with-angular-material.git then edit the nginx.conf root location to point to /home/ec2-user/styling-applications-with-angular-material/src